-This is a game where instead of just running to hit a certain mileage, you run to reach certain positions, collect supplies, and get away from zombies that you can hear on your headphones.
-Bonus points for those who play this during Halloween.
+Instead of just running to hit a certain mileage, this is a game where you run to reach certain positions, collect supplies, and get away from zombies that you can hear on your headphones—bonus points for those who play this during Halloween.

-adidas’ Runtastic is one of the most popular fitness apps that one can get in 2020.
+Adidas Runtastic is one of the most popular fitness apps that one can get in 2022.
 And while it obviously comes with most of the standard features that you can expect to find in other fitness tracking apps, it also introduces a couple of somewhat unusual options.

-One of the interesting things about Runtastic, apart from all the tracking stats and info, is shoe tracking.
+One of the interesting things about Runtastic, apart from all the tracking stats and info, is shoe track.

-Shoe tracking allows you to track distance, activities, and time of usage for each pair of Adidas shoes that you have.
+Shoe tracking allows you to track distance, activities, and usage time for each pair of Adidas shoes that you have.
 And while that’s certainly nothing insane, it is one option that can’t be found in other apps.

-Then there are also challenges that to partake in with literally hundreds of thousands of other people and see how where you stand among them.
+Then there are also challenges to partake in with literally hundreds of thousands of other people and see where you stand among them.